Aloodo/ad.aloodo.com/README.md

 How it works
 ------------

 The `ad.aloodo.com` site is a fake "tracker" designed to be detected and blocked by web privacy tools.

-Any tracking protection method will still work.
+Any tracking protection method will work.

  * Third-party JavaScript blocking